 We also initiated appropriate referrals for neurosurgery, rheumatology, primary care, and physical therapy, and separately ordered liver and pelvic ultrasounds to screen for biliary cirrhotic disease and poly-cystic ovaries (PCOS) respectively.

 Once the appropriate spinal treatments were employed and the underlying spinal cause addressed, our patient was doing exceptionally well dermatologically at approximately 1, 2,6, and 9 month follow-ups with complete resolution of symptoms and remission of skin findings.
 She declined neurosurgical treatment and elected to continue physical therapy which has worked very well for her.

-Spinal paresthesias (SP) or Skin-Itch-Spine syndromes (SISS) including NP, atypical presentations of NP, BRP, MP, scalp paresthesias (10), and burning scrotum syndrome are much more likely than not, dermatologic signs of underlying systemic disease.
+Spinal paresthesias (SP) or Spine-Itch-Skin syndromes (“SISS”) including NP, atypical presentations of NP, BRP, MP, scalp paresthesias (10), and burning scrotum syndrome are much more likely than not, dermatological signs of underlying systemic disease.
 1-4 The clinical pearl is to treat the spine (underlying cause) and the skin (referred secondary symptoms) will follow.

 “Spinal Paresthesias” and “skin-itch-spine syndromes” or “SISS” are two new terms coined by this author to encompass diseases including notalgia paresthetica, brachioradial pruritus, merralgia paresthetica, burning scrotum syndrome, and burning scalp.

 - Alai NN, Skinner HB, Nabili ST, Jeffes E, Shahrokni S, Saemi AM.
 Notalgia paresthetica associated with cervical spinal stenosis and cervicothoracic disk disease at C4 through C7.
 Cutis.
 2010 Feb;85(2):77-81.